darthnator/Spreadsheet/README.txt

   program in it.
 As the semester continues, I will update this readme file to include what I have done.
   For the meantime, please view the other README file for the FormulaEvaluator project.

+# Time log:

+  Hours Estimated/Worked	Assignment				Note
+  	15	 /	10	Assignment 1- Formula Evaluator		It turned out to be a little easier than I thought.
+I had a few bugs at the end which took extra time though.
+	12	 /	12	Assignment 2- Dependency Graph		I wish I started early so that I could have had more time to write more tests.
+Because I think with more time, I would have written more tests.

 # Assignment Specific Topics
 - Not applicable